blank2121/face-catigorizer/README.md

 # Current Status

 - takes in folder of reference images and "pickles" them
-- classifies inputted images of type jpg, jpeg, and png
+- classifies inputted images can be any file type

 ---
 # Next things to be added